 …It's interesting to note that the fastest uptake of social media is in the over 55 age group…

 Here at HealthExpress we have already incorporated technology into our healthcare provision.
-We offer a comprehensive Live Doctor service, which includes the option to have a consultation with a registered doctor via Skype.
+We offer a comprehensive Live Doctor service, which includes the option to have a consultation with a qualified doctor via Skype.
 You can also hold your consultation over the phone or via email, however if you prefer to speak with a doctor face-to-face, a video call is the best option for you.
-A consultation lasts 20 minutes and allows you to discuss your concerns with a registered doctor in the privacy of your own home.
+A consultation lasts 20 minutes and allows you to discuss your concerns with a qualified doctor in the privacy of your own home.

 All you need to do to make use of this service is to complete our pre-consultation medical questionnaire and book your preferred time for the Skype call.
-Our doctor will contact you via video link to complete the consultation.
+Our partner doctor will contact you via video link to complete the consultation.

 If you'd like to find out more information about our Live Doctor service please take a look at the information page.